+- Every Line of Code is Liability / Cost

-- Every connection in that systems diagram requires:
+- Every connection in that systems diagram requires beyond the initial build:

 - Maintenance

 - Updating as new features are added

 - Testing, logging and alerting systems

 - All of which are engineering time (\$\$)

-- Every line of code is a liability

 - You can imagine the conversation:

 - PM: Now that our AB testing platform is up and running let's run a test on email!

 - Engineer: To do that we need to integrate our marketing provider.

 - PM: What?
 I thought we were already running.

 - Engineer: Only for front-end design, not for email testing.

+THE UNIVERSITY OF CHICAGO

-Other hidden costs: Exporting Data
+Example: Exporting Data